 74 Castlebar Road Ealing London, W5 2DD, UK

-KU Leuven awards 4 study points to this graduate course.
+Enrol for credit: KU Leuven awards 4 study points upon the successful completion of this graduate course.

 This is an elective course towards the Institutum Liturgicum certificate.

 The material covered in the First and Third Experiences of the book Ossa Latinitatis Sola is presumed for this proficient or advanced course in Latin.
 Thus, the student is expected to have been introduced to the following skills:

 - an understanding of the principles of the subjunctive in Latin,

 - producing the forms of the subjunctive and to work with them,

 - discerning among the numerous uses of the subjunctive

 - work with the sequence of tenses in Latin and English texts,

 - producing the forms of the participles and their natural meaning,